Ultimate San Sebastian Travel Guide

 Nestled between the water and rich landscape, San Sebastian has an abundance of fresh food to try at Mercado de la Brexta (Brexta Market).
 Shop with the locals and do a grab and go while you wander Old Town or the waterfront.

-San Sebastian is also famous for its pintxos, those delectable small plates of food (think tapas), typically served on top of bread or with a toothpick, that make budget-friendly, foodie solo travelers smile.
+San Sebastian is also famous for its pintxos, those delectable small plates of food (think tapas), typically served on top of bread or with a toothpick, that make budget-friendly, foodie travelers smile.

 Zig zag from Calle Fermin Calbeton Kalea to La Calle 31 de Agosto to hit the multitude of pintxos bars and dine on your favorite seafood or veggie bites and a glass of Txakoli, the crispy, local Basque white wine.
 It’s all truly yummy.